 Nearly all cases of night sweats occur in people who have less than 20 seconds for the body-oxygen test, while the norm is about 40 seconds.
 (Dr. Buteyko's norm is 60 s.)
 Night sweats become severe, when the body-O2 content is less than 10 seconds or more than 4 fold below the norm.

 How to get rid of sweating at night

 There are various methods and techniques that immediately lead to nearly double

 reduction in intensity and severity of night sweats.
 Thus, you can stop night

 - Grounding your body for normalization of its electrical properties (Earthing)

 - By preventing of mouth breathing

 - Simple breathing exercise to reduce severity of night sweats (the same exercise is used to stop cramps and muscle spasms).

 However, in order to stop sweating at night completely and to get rid of night sweats for good, one needs to get up to 25-35 seconds for the morning body-oxygen-test results.
 For example, people with cancer do not experience night sweats when they get about 20-25 s for their body-oxygen test (with daily CPs even higher).
 However, menopausal hot flashes require up to 35 s for the morning body O2 in order to disappear.
 This project may take some weeks or months.
 The details are provided on pages of this site.
-Thousands of people eliminated or stopped their night sweats completely using the Buteyko breathing method, and other techniques provided here.
+Thousands of people got rid of their night sweats completely using the Buteyko breathing method, and other techniques provided here.

 Or go back to Symptoms of hyperventilation